 When particles become airborne, they can settle onto workers’ clothing, equipment, and personal items.
 When these contaminated items come home after work with the employee, it puts everyone who comes into contact with that person at risk as well.

-There are many stories of family members—husbands, wives, and children—developing mesothelioma or other diseases due to the secondary exposure from someone in their home.
+There are many stories of family members—husbands, wives, and children—developing mesothelioma or other diseases due to secondary exposure from someone in their home.
 Additionally, secondary exposure affected worksite visitors, office personnel and anyone else who may have been in or around a contaminated area.

 What Happens After Exposure?